Verena of Zurzach: Veneration

 St. Verena's Mercy, Verena washing a leper's hair (Swabia, c.
 1525).

 Hermitage near Solothurn, where she is said to have resided.

 An 18th-century depiction in Bad Wurzach parish church.
 Verena among other saints in celestial glory.
 She is depicted with her common attribute, the jar (placed at her feet), and a palm branch as a symbol of victory over the flesh.

 The Verena Minster in Zurzach was built over the grave of Saint Verena in a Roman cemetery.

 Her cult became widespread from the 12th century, and Verena was one of the most venerated saints in medieval Switzerland.
 A Benedictine abbey existed in the 10th century at the site of her burial in Bad Zurzach.
 The monastery was replaced by a collegiate church at some time before 1265, with Saint Verena as its patroness.
 In southern Germany, a chapel dedicated to her was present at the site of the minster of Salem Abbey in 1137.
 The minster there includes a niche dedicated to her.
 The convent of beguines in Zürich, established in the mid-13th century, had a chapel dedicated to St. Verena.

 Verena is often portrayed as a matron with either bread, or a jar of water in one hand, and a comb in the other, symbols of her care for the poor and lepers.

 The given name Verena is not recorded outside of the context of this saint; it has been associated with the name Berenice (i.e. Veronica).

 In reference to the saint, Verena came to be a commonly given feminine name in Switzerland, in hypocoristic form [Vreni" becoming an almost archetypically Swiss girls' name (cf. diminutive "Vreneli").

-The name Verena or Vreneli was also transferred to numerous female figures in Swiss folklore and mythology; notable among these is the Vrenelisgärtli ("Verena's garden") glacier of the Glärnisch massif.
+The name Verena or Vreneli was also transferred to numerous female figures in Swiss folklore and mythology; notable among these are the Vrenelisgärtli ("Verena's garden") glacier of the Glärnisch massif and the main character of the folk song "Vreneli ab em Guggisberg".

 The Verena Gorge Hermitage north of Solothurn, ostensibly the site of Verena's hermitage, is known to have been in existence since the 12th century (the older of the two chapels has foundations of the 12th century).
 The presence of a resident hermit is recorded for 1442.
 The site features Stations of the Cross dating from 1613 (restored around 1990).
 In the 18th century, the gorge was developed as a landscape garden in the style of Romanticism, notably due to the advocacy of French diplomat Louis Auguste Le Tonnelier de Breteuil.
 During 1810-1813, the footpath along the gorge was further developed as a partly Roman Catholic pilgrimage site, and a partly national romantic shrine for the patriciate of Solothurn.
 In a century-old tradition, the resident hermit is provided for by the Bürgergemeinde of the city of Solothurn.

 The municipality of Stäfa at Lake Zürich displays Verena in its coat of arms, from the coat of arms of Stäfa bailiwick in use since 1526.